 How much should I budget for food?

-In order to help you budget for meals on our camping tours, your tour leader will arrange a food kitty of $10 per person per day.
+On our 7-21 day camping tours in order to help you budget for meals, your tour leader will arrange a food kitty of $10 per person per day.
 This generally covers breakfast, sandwich lunch and an evening meal on camping days.
 It does not cover soft drinks, alcohol or meals at local restaurants when groups decide to sample local cuisine.
 Naturally it doesn’t cover meals on hotel stops.

 Can I take part in some optional activities?